Optimization-Based Ramping Reserve Allocation of BESS for AGC Enhancement: Problem Formulation of Ramping Reserve Allocation

 \subsection{Cost Model}

-Cycling aging refers to a natural process leading to permanent battery degradation and is directly determined by the depth for which a battery is cycled.
-However, the resultant cost of cycling aging is usually omitted \cite{8454327,8664166,9102420,8935195} or approximated through a simplified model \cite{8999747,SUN2020115589,8805438}.
-In contrast, we adopt a semi-empirical model that combines cycle identification results with experimental data \cite{ILaresgoiti}.
+Cycling aging refers to a natural process leading to permanent battery degradation and is related to the depth for which a battery is cycled.
+The resultant cost of cycling aging is usually omitted \cite{8454327,Oshnoei:2020,8935195} or approximated through a simplified model \cite{zhao:2020,SUN2020115589,8805438}.
+We adopt a semi-empirical model that combines cycle identification results with experimental data \cite{8449100}.
+Using the well-known rainflow-counting algorithm (due to space limits, please refer to \cite{AMZALLAG1994287}), we can identify the cycle depth of the latest half-cycle per iteration